Datavirke/datavirke.dk/content/posts/errable-missing-rust-error-handling/index.md

 and they're amazing tools!
 Sum-types enable performant error handling, and language attributes like [`#[must_use]`](https://rust-lang.github.io/rfcs/1940-must-use-functions.html) ensures errors are not left unaddressed.

-But you will also almost certainly have encountered or written a function which could produces either an error *or* side-effects, with no actual return value in the successful case.
+But you will also almost certainly have encountered or written a function which could produce either an error *or* side-effects, with no actual return value in the successful case.

 A great example of this is the [`std::fmt::Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) trait.